MarkCondello/dev-notes/Linux/index.md

 # creating admin users
 # add the user to sudo group in Ubuntu and wheel group in CentOS
 usermod -aG sudo john

+*Group membership does not apply until you log out and log back in.*

 ## Monitoring Users ##
 who -H # => displays logged in users